 The relationship between physical bodies and “glorified bodies” (whatever those are) has caused a lot of confusion about the meaning of “resurrection of the dead.”
 Let’s look at the issue another way.

-The physical resuscitations or revivals wrought by the likes of Elijah, Elisha, and Jesus, on the one hand, and Jesus’ own resurrection, on the other hand, are often referred to by the same expression: raised from the dead.
+The physical resuscitation or revivals wrought by the likes of Elijah, Elisha, and Jesus, on the one hand, and Jesus’ own resurrection, on the other hand, are often referred to by the same expression: "raised from the dead."
 Christians presume that Jesus’ resurrection occurred in the form of his physical body (hence, the empty tomb), not unlike the dead bodies that were thrown out of their tombs that waited for three days until Jesus resurrected so that they too could “rise up” and go into town to tell the tale (Matt 27:51-53).
 Lazarus had also come out of his grave, but BEFORE Jesus had been raised.
 And yet, in one of Paul’s letters, Christ is referred to as “the first-born from the dead” (Col 1:18.)
 So, if Lazarus had been “raised from the dead” before Jesus’ resurrection, then how can Christ be described as the FIRST from the dead?
 Apparently, there are different meanings of “death” and “dead.”

-Many did not understand what Jesus meant by being “raised from the dead” (Mark 9:10, 31,32, John 8:51-53) even though they had witnessed many times Jesus’ physical revivals or resuscitations, which means that Jesus meant something other than physical revival by that phrase.
+Many did not understand what Jesus meant by being “raised from the dead” (Mark 9:10, 31,32, John 8:51-53) even though they had witnessed many times Jesus’ physical revivals or resuscitation, which means that Jesus meant something other than physical revival by that phrase.
 A clue to Christ’s meaning is found in the way that that word “dead” is used in the New Testament (NT.)

 The term “dead” does not typically refer to a corpse.
 It often means “cut off” or “separated from.”
 When Paul says to be “dead to sin” (Rom 6:11), he means to be “cut off” or “separated” from sin.
 An individual can also be considered “dead” in terms of his or her relationship to God.
 We see this said of a woman who although physically alive is “dead” because she puts no hope in God (1 Tim 5:6.)
 In the parable of the Rich Man (Luke 16), both the poor beggar Lazarus (not the same Lazarus that Jesus revived) and the rich man die and are buried (Luke 16:22).
 While their physical remains laid in the Earth, Lazarus was escorted by angels to “Abraham’s side,” i.e., Paradise, and the rich man went to Hades where he remained conscious and aware even though he no longer occupied a physical body.
 In Hades, the rich man is separated from Heaven “by a great chasm” (Luke 16:26) and is among “the dead” (Luke 16:30,31.)
 The “dead know nothing” (Eccl 9:5) not because they are cut off from consciousness or awareness but because they are divorced from God (sometimes called “the Living.”)

-The physical body plays no role in the “resurrection of the dead” for “flesh and blood cannot inherit the kingdom of God” (1 Cor 15:50), and that kingdom is the final destination of the resurrected.
+The physical body plays no role in the “resurrection of the dead” for “flesh and blood cannot inherit the kingdom of God” (1 Cor 15:50), and that kingdom is the final destination of the resurrected (1 Cor 15:49, 1 Pet 3:22).
 As Paul once asked, “How are the dead raised?
 With what kind of body will they come?”
 (1 Cor 15:35.)
 He responds by distinguishing between a physical body and a spirit body.
 Christ’s resurrection body is that of a spirit, not of a human being (1 Cor 15:45.)
 Christ’s ascension into Heaven (Acts 1:9,10) could not have occurred with his physical body even though, to all outward appearances, the resurrected Jesus looked human (as do spirits who materialize in the biblical record.)
 Whereas “spiritual death” is the separation of a spirit from God (1 Tim 5:6, Luke 16:26, 30,31), “physical death” is the separation of the spirit body from the physical body (Eccl 12:6, Matt 27:50, Luke 23:46, John 19:30, James 2:26.)
 The great fourth/fifth-century Christian philosopher Augustine put it this way: “The death that men fear is the separation of the soul from the body; the death that men do not fear is the separation of the soul from God.”

 His subsequent appearances to the disciples were not unlike the way spirits appeared to human beings elsewhere in the Bible—they look just like us.
 But remember that the disciples at that time were no more the wiser about the meaning of “resurrection of the dead” than they had been before Jesus’ crucifixion (Mark 9:10,32.)
 Thus, Jesus could not have appeared to them in the way that he had appeared, say, at his ascension in Acts 1 or to Paul in brilliant white light (Acts 9:3.)
-Instead, he had to be recognizable to them, and so the marks of the crucifixion wounds and the physicality of his appearance were meant not only to “calm the fears” of the disciples who saw him (Luke 24:37,38) but also to “prove” to them that it “was really him” (Luke 24:39; John 20:25-27.)
+Instead, he had to be recognizable to them, and so the marks of the crucifixion wounds and the physicality of his appearance were meant not only to “calm the fears” of the disciples who saw him (Luke 24:37,38) but also to “prove” to them that it “was really him” to the extent the they could grasp that reality (Luke 24:39; John 20:25-27.)
 Jesus’ insistence that “a spirit does not have flesh and bone, as you see I have” (Luke 24:39) was one more attempt on his part to calm and convince them, for they were still in the dark about the meaning of “resurrection of the dead.”
 It was not until Christ had spent time with them after his resurrection and initial appearance to them that they began “to get it” (Luke 24:44-48).
 The wounds are no longer present at his ascension in Acts 1.

-The dead are conscious, sentient beings, whether here (1 Tim 5:6) or in the hereafter (Luke 16:30,31, 1 Pet 3:18,19) and not entombed physical bodies waiting “to be raised in glory.”
+The dead are conscious, sentient beings, whether here on Earth (1 Tim 5:6) or in the hereafter (Luke 16:30,31, 1 Pet 3:18,19) and not entombed physical bodies waiting “to be raised in glory.”
 Being “raised from the dead” referred to a change in attitude toward God, a turning away from “sin” and a turning to God (repenting), which has nothing to do with the resuscitation of a dead physical body.
 Thus, the Colossians, once coming to know Christ, were said to be “raised from the dead” although their departure from the Earth through physical death had not yet taken place (Col 2:12).